kuzzleio/kuzzle-build/test/README.md

         * which spawns one `setup.sh` script per test case via `test/setupsh.should <test_title> <expected_string> <expected_exit_value>`

 The test suites are fail-fast: as soon as one case fails, the whole suite returns 1.

-## Environment Variables Reference

-When calling `test/run.sh` we can set environment variables to modify the script behavior

-* `SHOW_DEBUG` - if set to anything, shows the output of the setup, teardown and setup.sh call for each test.
-* `COMPOSE_HTTP_TIMEOUT` - can be se to the number of seconds the docker client waits for a socket to open on a container.